-Our comprehensive benefits package includes: excellent low-cost medical, dental and vision insurance; generous vacation and sick leave accrual beginning as soon as you start; ten paid holidays a year; participation in one of the Nation’s best state retirement systems; multiple savings plans; life insurance; wellness programs; ongoing training opportunities; and more.
+Our comprehensive benefits package includes: excellent low-cost medical, dental and vision insurance; generous vacation and sick leave accrual beginning as soon as you start; eleven paid holidays a year; participation in one of the Nation’s best state retirement systems; multiple savings plans; life insurance; wellness programs; ongoing training opportunities; and more.

 For more information about state of Idaho employee benefits, visit the Idaho Division of Human Resources' Benefits page.

 Eligible employees can enroll themselves and their eligible dependents for medical coverage and have the choice of a Blue Cross of Idaho Traditional, PPO, or High Deductible plan.
 Vision coverage is included with medical rates.
 Our vendor for medical and dental is Blue Cross and for vision it is VSP.
 Health insurance coverage is effective on the first day of the month following date of hire if you enroll within 30 days of your date of hire.
 When an employee enrolls in medical, they are required to enroll in at least the self-only dental coverage.

 Available employee wellness programs include tobacco cessation, weight management, group fitness classes, health management, and more.
 Employees have online access to Health Matters, an employee newsletter and health promotion program designed to promote healthy lifestyles through a variety of programs and resources for state of Idaho employees.
 For more information: visit the Health Matters and Office of Group Insurance.